-Tottenham Hotspur is currently in an advanced planning stage of building a new stadium at a site next to their current stadium White Hart Lane.
+Tottenham Hotspur has recently started construction of a new stadium next to their current ground White Hart Lane.

-For years the club had been looking for ways to increase its revenue by either refurbishing White Hart Lane, building a brand new stadium, or moving to a different already existing stadium, which at different points in time was either the new Wembley Stadium or the London Olympic Stadium.
+For years the club had been looking for ways to increase revenue by either refurbishing White Hart Lane, building a brand new stadium, or moving to an already existing stadium, which at different points in time was either the new Wembley Stadium or the London Olympic Stadium.

-However, after loosing out on the Olympic Stadium, the club are now fully committed to continue with plans that were first presented in 2008, and are often referred to as the Northumberland Development Project.
+However, after loosing out on the Olympic Stadium, the club fully committed to plans that were first presented in 2008, and are often referred to as the Northumberland Development Project.

 The stadium will be bowl-shaped, with flowing lines similar to the Emirates stadium, and a single-tier home stand behind the goal with a capacity of 17,000 seats.